kapfenho/iam-deployer/README.markdown

 You can customize and modify the procedure after reading this README.

 ### Procedure

+Put the installation images in a directory on your local machine (when deploying to VM on your local machine) or on a network server.
+This directory will be mounted on the new servers via NFS.
+There is no need to copy the files onto the new virtual machines.

+Adapt the configuration files according to your needs in:

+    Vagrantfile                         # <- machine configs
+    ├── user-config
+        ├── database.config             # <- database server
+        ├── dbs
+        │   ├── db_create.rsp           # <- database server
+        │   ├── db_install.rsp          # <- database server
+        │   └── db_netca.rsp            # <- database server
+        ├── iam
+        │   ├── provisioning.rsp        # <- other servers
+        │   ├── provisioning_data
+        │   │   └── cwallet.sso         # <- other servers
+        │   ├── psa_access.rsp          # <- other servers
+        │   └── psa_identity.rsp        # <- other servers
+        ├── iam.config                  # <- other servers
+        └── lcm
+            └── lcm_install.rsp         # <- other servers

+See below for using configuration management.

 The virtual machine is created with ´vagrant up´, configuration and trigger points for software installation is inside Vagrantfile.